Siddu075/BankApp/README.md

 # BankApp

+Description : The Bank app is a console-based application that simulates banking operations.
+A customer can apply for an account, view their balance, and make withdrawals and deposits.
+An employee can aprove or deny accounts and view account balances for their customers.

 User Stories

-As a user, I can login.
+-As a user, I can login.
-As a customer, I can apply for a new bank account with a starting balance.
+-As a customer, I can apply for a new bank account with a starting balance.
 As a customer, I can view the balance of a specific account.
 As a customer, I can make a withdrawal or deposit to a specific account.
 As the system, I reject invalid transactions.